trco/django-bootstrap-modal-forms/README.rst

 Import mixins with ``from bootstrap_modal_forms.mixins import PassRequestMixin``.

 PassRequestMixin
-    Puts the request into the form's kwargs.
+    Form Mixin which puts the request into the form's kwargs.
+Note: Using this mixin requires you to pop the `request` kwarg out of the dict in the super of your form's `__init__`.
+See PopRequestMixin.

 PopRequestMixin
-    Pops request out of the kwargs and attaches it to the form's instance.
+    Form Mixin which pops request out of the kwargs and attaches it to the form's instance.
+Note: This mixin must precede forms.ModelForm/forms.Form.
+The form is not expecting these kwargs to be passed in, so they must be popped off before anything else is done.

 CreateUpdateAjaxMixin
-    Saves or doesn't save the object based on the request type.
+    ModelForm Mixin which passes or saves object based on request type.

 DeleteMessageMixin
+    Generic View Mixin which adds message to BSModalDeleteView and only calls the post method if request is not ajax request.
+In case request is ajax post method calls delete method, which redirects to success url.

+FormValidationMixin
-    Deletes object if request is not ajax request.
+    Generic View Mixin which saves object and redirects to success_url if request is not ajax request.
+Otherwise response 204 No content is returned.

 LoginAjaxMixin
-    Authenticates user if request is not ajax request.
+    Generic View Mixin which authenticates user if request is not ajax request.

 Generic views
 =============

 Import generic views with ``from bootstrap_modal_forms.generic import BSModalFormView``.

+BSModalLoginView
+    Inhertis LoginAjaxMixin and Django's LoginView.

 BSModalFormView
     Inherits PassRequestMixin and Django's generic.FormView.

 BSModalCreateView
-    Inherits PassRequestMixin and Django's SuccessMessageMixin and generic.CreateView.
+    Inherits PassRequestMixin, FormValidationMixin and generic.CreateView.

 BSModalUpdateView
-    Inherits PassRequestMixin and Django's SuccessMessageMixin and generic.UpdateView.
+    Inherits PassRequestMixin, FormValidationMixin and generic.UpdateView.

 BSModalReadView
     Inherits Django's generic.DetailView.